-The best healthy meal box subscriptions on test
+The best healthy and vegan meal box subscriptions on test

 Looking to find a healthy meal box subscription service?
 We put popular brands to the test, including HelloFresh, Mindful Chef, Gousto and Allplants.